DivyanshuSaxena/Batcoin/README.md

 }
 ```

+## Initialization

+At the initialization of the blockchain protocol, each node generates a genesis block.
+Since the contents of the genesis block are same, irrespective of the node, genesis blocks with the exact same hashes are generated in all of the nodes.

+Further, each node gets to generate a transaction providing itself `initial_amount` of coins at the start for doing transactions.

 ## Todo

-- [ ] Proof of work implementation for Nodes
+- [X] Proof of work implementation for Nodes
 - [ ] Create and broadcast blocks over network
 - [ ] Validation of blocks
 - [ ] Implementation of UTXO transactions needed for validating transactions